 - It’s great to rub on smoked meat.
 For the best crust, season the meat with salt, then rub with the ramp rub and allow to rest overnight before smoking.
 Same goes for braising.

 - As a sprinkle.
 Think freshly cooked rice, steamed vegetables, etc.

 - In soups.
 Use a light hand here since there’s a good amount of black pepper that can make soup spicy.

 Dried Ramp Leaf Rub

 - 1 oz 1/2 cup ground dried ramp leaves

 - 14 grams 2 Tablespoons sweet paprika

 - Combine all ingredients and grind to a fine powder in a highspeed blender, or use a spice grinder and work in batches.

 - If you have a strong arm, you could also make a coarse seasoning using a mortar and pestle, but the flavors won’t be as evenly combined.

 - Store in a pantry in an air tight container.
-The seasoning will last for a month or two at room temperature, or can be frozen or refriegerated for longer storage.
+The seasoning will last (meaning keep a strong flavor, like other dried spices) for a month or two at room temperature, or can be frozen or refrigerated for longer storage.